TomAnKing/First-project/README.md

 # My first project

-This is tge first project I`ve made.
+This is the first project I`ve made.

 another changee